sigiljs/trapezoid/README.md

 //Declare something to precache app.precache("/testA.json");

-//Declare many things to precache app.precache(["/testB.json","testB.json"]);
+//Or declare many things to precache app.precache(["/testB.json","testB.json"]);

 //Create a handler for when offline only